FotiosMpouris/Greeks-All-In/README.md

-# TheGreekClawd — A One-Man AI Department
+# TheGreekClawd — One Man...7 brains..

 *Built by [@FotiosM](https://x.com/FotiosM) · Art at [fotifoti.art](https://www.instagram.com/fotifoti.art/)*

 ---

-I'm a Greek-American developer running four businesses simultaneously as a one-man operation out of Lawrence, Massachusetts.
-I have no team.
-I have no funding.
-What I have is an obsessive drive to build, a background in political organizing and community work, and now — a digital employee.
+I'm a Greek-American developer building four businesses simultaneously as a 7 brain operation out of Massachusetts.
+I have a bloodless team and we all share the same obsessive drive to build.

-This repo documents **TheGreekClawd (TGC)** — my first autonomous AI intelligence system, built on the [OpenClaw](https://openclaw.ai) framework.
+This repo documents **TheGreekClawd (TGC)** — my first Digital Employee, built on the [OpenClaw](https://openclaw.ai) framework.
 It is not a demo.
 It is not a side project.
-It is operational infrastructure that I depend on daily.
+It is operational infrastructure that I am building to depend on.

 ---